eagudio/ciaplu/README.md

 ### `.otherwise(handler)`
 Defines a fallback handler to execute if no conditions match:
 - handler: A function to execute as a fallback.
 It can be synchronous or asynchronous.
-### `.resolve()`
-Executes the first matching handler and returns its result.
-If no condition matches:
-- if an `.otherwise(handler)` is defined, it executes the fallback handler and returns its result.
-- if no fallback is defined, it returns `null`.
 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.